Top 5 Structural Glass Misconceptions

 Do your homework to make sure the quality level of the bill of goods expected to be installed on the project is what they actually get.
 Make sure the list of approved manufacturers specified meet all of the criteria of the basis of design.
 This isn’t as easy as picking names out of a directory or performing a Google search for “structural glass”.

-When glaziers bid a specified structural glass system, they are usually looking to have a fully fabricated and engineered package to install.
+When glaziers bid a specified structural glass system or glass wall element for a project, they are usually looking to have a fully fabricated and engineered package to install.
 There is a high degree of risk in attempting to bid an unspecified product, let alone the additional time it takes to cobble together a system and get it tested to pass to meet spec in most cases.
 If a substitute was proposed and rejected or the quality level installed was not acceptable, they may not get paid until approved or replaced with an acceptable product.
 They bear the ultimate risk being accountable for providing systems per the bid contract construction documents.
 Their livelihood is based on providing a properly warranted product installation that meets owner expectations to help them to secure the next project.

 Unfortunately, in this day and age, we have seen glaziers come and go.
 Even long-term businesses have closed their doors due to tough economic conditions.
 A structural glass system warranty from a glazier, usually covering only a few years, will certainly not suffice in most cases.
-You want to make sure the system is warrantied by a reputable manufacturer that can stand behind it for many years to come.
+You want to make sure the system has a warranty from a reputable manufacturer that can stand behind it for many years to come.

 1. Glass is Glass and Structurally Glazed Systems Look Pretty Similar.